Compact Linear Fresnel Reflector

 Currently, Ausra is building a 30 MW solar thermal electric power plant, and in the process of scaling up to 2,000 MW over the next three years — enough power for two million homes in the United States.

 Founded by Dr. David Mills (who has spent the past three decades in Australia), Ausra got its big break last summer; Mills got to meet solar thermal advocate and venture capitalist, Vinod Khosla.
-“It’s a great story, really,” observers Toronto Star reporter, Tyler Hamilton.
+“It’s a great story, really,” observers Toronto Star reporter, Tyler Hamilton1.
 “After years of trying to attract serious interest in his technology in Australia, Mills says he was getting ready to throw in the towel and retire.”

 And, now he is getting to do what he has wanted; prove that solar farms can offer utility-scale power at market rates.
 A September 10 press release, announced that more than $40 million in funding has been secured from Silicon Valley venture capital firms Khosla Ventures and Kleiner, Perkins, Caufield & Byers (KPCB).